sschrag/course-in-a-box/modules/unit 1: comedy/_posts/2000-01-02-boymeetsgirl.md

 **Running time:** 1 h, 39 m

+**Notes:**
+* I’ve provided 3 clips/trailers from films mentioned by Julia Serano in Chapter 2 of Whipping Girl.
+Because the reading for Day 2’s class is short, you may want to also assign students to watch these videos before class, as it may give students a sense of the archetypes that Serano addresses in her reading.
+* This week we will be reading essays from Julia Serano’s book, *Whipping Girl.* It might be worth noting for students that while many of her ideas are still highly relevant, some of her language is not widely used.
+For example, [GLAAD](https://www.glaad.org/reference/transgender) explains about the word transsexual: “An older term that originated in the medical and psychological communities.
+Still preferred by some people who have permanently changed - or seek to change - their bodies through medical interventions, including but not limited to hormones and/or surgeries.”
+Unlike transgender, transsexual is not an umbrella term.
+Many transgender people do not identify as transsexual and prefer the word transgender.
+It is best to ask which term a person prefers.
+If preferred, use as an adjective: transsexual woman or transsexual man.”
+Similarly, while Serano’s chapter is titled “cissexual privilege,” today, most people refer to “cisgender privilege.”

 **Materials:**
 * Lesson plans
 * Screening quiz [<a href="/modules/unit 1: comedy/Boy Meets Girl Screening Quiz.docx" download>Word doc</a>]